School Science Lessons

 Orthoclase feldspar and microcline also occur in some metamorphic rocks and as discrete grains in immature sandstone.

-Minor colourless or white plagioclase intergrown with pink microcline is called perthite.
+Minor colourless or white plagioclase intergrown with pink microcline is called Perthite.

 Group 2.
-Group 2.
 Plagioclase feldspars

 Experiment.